hkebbi/FortiCNAPP_POV-toolbox/AWS/Agentless Workload Scanning (AWLS)/README.md

 lacework generate cloud-account aws
 ```

-or explicitly specify the Lacework CLI profile (optional):
+or explicitly specify the FortiCNAPP CLI profile (optional for default but required for other profile or multi-profile created ):
 ```bash
 lacework generate cloud-account aws --profile default
 ```